-In a general sense, same-sex divorce is no different from the divorce of a heterosexual couple.
-An LGBTQ couple might have other issues, however, that can complicate matters.
-A same-sex couple can get a divorce in New Mexico if they had a valid marriage and meet the residency requirement of at least one spouse residing in New Mexico for six months prior to filing for divorce.
+Generally, same-sex divorce is no different from the divorce of a heterosexual couple.
+However, an LGBTQ couple might have other issues that can complicate matters.
+In New Mexico, a same-sex couple can get a divorce if they had a valid marriage and meet the residency requirement of at least one spouse residing in New Mexico for six months prior to filing for divorce.

 Our courts will decide things like child custody, child support, spousal support, and the distribution of assets and debts the same way they do when a heterosexual couple divorces.
 Also, New Mexico is a no-fault state, so you do not have to allege any grounds other than irreconcilable differences to get a divorce here.
-A New Mexico same-sex divorce attorney can help you understand same-sex divorce and guide you through the process.
+If you need help understanding same-sex divorce, a New Mexico same-sex divorce attorney can help you and your former partner navigate through the process.

 The Length of the Marriage